 A. NON EXEMPT JOB CLASSIFICATION: Individuals classified in Clerical positions in pay grades 1-10, Supervisory & Support Non Exempt positions in pay grades 22-37, LPN positions in pay grade 40, RN positions in pay grade 44, Research Technician positions in pay grades 73-82, and Clinical Technologist positions in pay grades 88–97.

-B. Professional, Administrative, or Supervisory (PAS) Job Classification: Includes individuals in pay grades 50-59, 98 and 99, and Professional Ungraded (PUNG) positions in pay grade 0 (including those paid hourly)
+B. EXEMPT JOB CLASSIFICATIONS: Professional, Administrative, or Supervisory (PAS) Job Classification (Including those paid hourly): Includes individuals in pay grades 50-59, 98 and 99, and Professional Ungraded (PUNG) positions in pay grade 0 and exempt employees in pay grade 44 such as Assist Nurse Managers, Nurse Managers, etc.

 III.
 Benefit Status Definitions

 A. Full-Time: For nonexempt job classifications (excluding those in PAS job classifications paid hourly): a regular weekly work schedule of at least 35 hours; for all professional, administrative, and supervisory (PAS) job classifications (including PAS paid on an hourly basis): a weekly work schedule of 40 hours or more; for faculty: a normal full teaching and research load as defined for the faculty by the college or school concerned.

 B. Part-Time: A regular weekly or monthly schedule which is less than that required for full-time status but generally not less than 17.5 hours per week in the case of those in nonexempt and/or professional, administrative, and supervisory (PAS) job classifications.
 For faculty it indicates that the individual carries at least half the normal (full) teaching and research load as defined for faculty by the college or school concerned.